yorzi/react_on_rails/README.md

 4. Redux
 5. Turbolinks
 6. Server side rendering with fragment caching
-7. react-router for client side rendering (and server side very soon)
+7. react-router for client-side rendering (and server-side very soon)

 ## OPEN ISSUES
 1. Almost all the open issues are nice to haves like more tests.
 2. If you want to work on any of the open issues, please comment on the issue.
 My team is mentoring anybody that's trying to help with the issues.
-3. Longer term, we hope to put in many conveniences into this gem, in terms of Webpack + Rails integration.
+3. Longer term, we hope to put in many conveniences into this gem, in terms of webpack + Rails integration.
 We're open to suggestions.

 ## Links
 1. See https://github.com/shakacode/react-webpack-rails-tutorial/ for how to integrate it!